Sith: In popular culture

-Sith Lords Darth Vader and Emperor Palpatine / Darth Sidious have become iconic villains in popular culture.
-Their personae are frequently used as exemplars of authoritarianism, brutality and evil in serious, humorous and satirical settings.
-Palpatine is archetypal as the "Evil Emperor"—a cunning tyrant who rules through deception, propaganda, fear and oppression.
-Although usually considered as a villainous "enforcer" of such power, Darth Vader has also been regarded as a tragic figure, a study in the corruption of a hero who loses sight of the greater good and falls from grace out of fear and desperation.
+Sith Lords Darth Vader and Darth Sidious have become iconic villains in popular culture.
+Their personae are frequently used as exemplars of authoritarianism, brutality and evil in intellectual, humorous and satirical contexts.
+Palpatine is representative of the "Dark Lord" archetype, a tyrant figure who rules through deception, propaganda, fear, and oppression to achieve their aspirations of absolute power.
+Although usually considered an enforcer of evil, Darth Vader is also regarded as a tragic figure, a study in the corruption of a hero who loses sight of the greater good and falls from grace out of fear and desperation.

-A "turn to the Dark Side" has become a popular idiom to describe an (often misguided) individual or institution's embrace of evil out of a desire for power.
+A "turn to the Dark Side" has become a popular idiom to describe an (often misguided) individual's or institution's embrace of evil out of a desire for power.

-Also the word Sith is used in internet memes as an anagram for toilet humor in jokes like Sith happens.
+The word "Sith" is also used in Internet memes as an anagrammatic substitute in toilet humor jokes like "Sith happens".